Claiborne County, Mississippi: 20th century to present

 In the June 1966 Democratic primary, blacks in Claiborne and Jefferson counties cast decisive majorities, voting for the MFDP candidate, Marcus Whitley, for Congress and giving him victory in those counties.
 In the November election, Evers led an African-American vote for the Independent senatorial candidate, Prentiss Walker, who won in those counties but lost to incumbent James O. Eastland, a white Democrat.
 (Claiborne County and southwest Mississippi were then in the Mississippi's 4th congressional district.)
 Walker was a conservative who in 1964 was elected as the first Republican Congressman from Mississippi in the 20th century, as part of a major realignment of political parties in the South.

 To gain integration of public facilities and more opportunities in local businesses, where no black clerks were hired, African Americans undertook an economic boycott of merchants in the county seat of Port Gibson.
 (Similar economic boycotts were conducted in this period in Jackson and Greenville.)
 Evers led the boycott, enforced its maintenance, and later negotiated with merchants and their representatives on how to end it.
 While criticized for some of his methods, Evers gained support from the national NAACP for his apparent effectiveness, from the segregationist Mississippi State Sovereignty Commission for negotiating on certain elements, and from local African Americans and white liberals.
 The boycott was upheld as a legal form of political protest by the United States Supreme Court.

 The economic boycott was concluded in late January 1967, when merchants agreed to hire blacks as clerks.
 Nearly two dozen people were hired, and merchants promised more courteous treatment and ease of shopping.
 In addition, by this time 50 students were attending formerly whites-only public schools.
 In November 1966 Floyd Collins ran for the school board; he was the county's first black candidate for electoral office since Reconstruction.
 He was defeated, but a majority of blacks carried the county against Democratic Regular candidates for the Senate and Congress, incumbent senator James Eastland and John Bell Williams.

-In 1979, Frank Davis was elected as the county's first black sheriff since Reconstruction.

 Since 2003, when Mississippi had to redistrict because it lost a seat in Congress, Claiborne County has been included in the black-majority 2nd congressional district.
 Its voters strongly support Democratic candidates.
 The three other districts are white majority and vote for Republicans.

 Law enforcement

 The Claiborne County Sheriff's Department was formed in 1818, when A. Barnes became Claiborne County's first sheriff.
 Despite having a majority black population, Claiborne has only had three black sheriffs.
 In 1874, during the period known as Reconstruction, Thomas Bland became the county's first black sheriff.
 He served for less than a year.
 It would be over a hundred years before Claiborne would have another black sheriff when Frank Davis took office in 1979.
-Davis served until 2012, when Marvin Lucas, the current sheriff, took office.
-Frank Davis, the current sheriff, took office in January 2016.
+The current Sheriff is Edward "Moose" Goods, who was first elected in 2019 and was re-elected in 2024 with over 60% of votes.